SarangLondhe2711/my-website/README.md

 # my-website

-This will awesome websiteS
+This will awesome websites

-Update readme o example branch

 now editing on update-readme branch

+Update locally